MPI-IS/probinet/README.md

 # ProbINet

 > **BETA RELEASE**:
-This is *beta release* currently being tested by users.
+This is a *beta release* currently being tested by users.
 Your feedback is valuable as we work towards finalizing the package!

 Welcome to the documentation for the **Prob**abilistic **I**nference on **Net**works